SenseUnit/dumbproxy/README.md

   * `key_prefix` - prefix to prepend to each key before lookup.
 Helps isolate keys under common prefix.
 Default is empty string (`""`).
   * `hidden_domain` - same as in `static` provider.
   * `else` - optional URL specifying the next auth provider to chain to, if authentication failed.
+* `reject-http`, `reject-https` - auth provider which always rejects auth and returns response fetched from specified URL.
+Useful as a last auth chain element with other providers in order to masquerade proxy endpoint or return custom rejection response from another webserver.
+Example: `-auth reject-https://www.google.com`.
+Parameters:
+  * `method` - override HTTP request method.
+  * `qs` - provide query string to the URL in request.
+  * `x-forwarded` - boolean parameter specifying if X-Forwarded headers should be populated.

 ## Scripting